The submission must adhere to all PeerJ Chemistry journals policies (see: 'Journal Policies').

 The data on which the conclusions are based must be provided or made available in an acceptable discipline-specific repository.

 The conclusions should be appropriately stated, should be connected to the original question investigated, and should be limited to those supported by the results.
+In particular, claims of a causative relationship should be supported by a well-controlled experimental intervention.
+Correlation is not causation.

 Additional review criteria for literature review articles: